Carbon footprint and LCA: two complementary tools for impact measurement.

 Carbon footprint analysis: Definition and challenges

-A carbon footprint is a tool for measuring and quantifying greenhouse gas (GHG) emissions from an activity or product.
-The carbon footprint can be conducted for a company, a product, a service, or an event.
-It allows for the assessment of an entity's carbon footprint, identifying primary emission sources, establishing action plans to reduce these emissions, and tracking progress over time.
+Carbon Accounting (often referred to as an organizational carbon footprint) is a tool for measuring and quantifying greenhouse gas (GHG) emissions from an a company.
+It allows for identifying primary emission sources, establishing action plans to reduce these emissions, and tracking progress over time.
+The ultimate goal is to design a precise action plan, quantified in terms of emission reductions and the financial investments required to achieve them

 Greenhouse gas (GHG) emissions are expressed in tons of carbon dioxide equivalents (eqCO2), encompassing carbon dioxide (CO2) and five other gases: methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFC), perfluorocarbons (PFC), and sulfur hexafluoride (SF6).